jbwebster/AtaCNV/README.md

 # AtaCNV
-This is the R package implementation for AtaCNV, a CNV detection algorithm for scATAC-seq datasets The method is presented in paper "Detecting copy number variations from single-cell chromatin accessibility sequencing data by AtaCNV".
+This is the R package implementation for AtaCNV, a CNV detection algorithm for scATAC-seq datasets.
+The method is presented in paper "Detecting copy number variations from single-cell chromatin accessibility sequencing data by AtaCNV".

 # Workflow